Neyzoter/spring-example/README.md

 * **springboot-helloworld**

-This module is a example of http request, which can return "Hello World".Meanwhile, it contains JUnit test function.
+This module is a example of http-request handler, which can return "Hello World".Meanwhile, it contains JUnit test function.

+* **springboot-RestTemplate**

+This module is a example of http post-request for InfluxDB, which posts vehicles' speed to the db.

 * **springboot-bean**